MRI for the Hepatobiliary and pancreatic/liver systems

 Special preparation for Magnetic resonance cholangiopancreatography (MRCP)

-Due to the nature of area to be examined, you will be instructed to stop drinking and eating (Nil per mouth) 6-8 hours before the exam.
+Due to the nature of the area to be examined, you will be instructed to stop drinking and eating (Nil per mouth) 6-8 hours before the exam.

 The appointment could take up to an hour to complete.